trashbirdecology/luisdva.github.io/_posts/2018-05-09-excel-trivia.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Let’s see how we can tackle mutli-sheet Excel files that use formatting to convey information.

+# Getting started

-To follow along, download this xlsx file to your working directory.
+To follow along, download this [xlsx file](https://github.com/luisDVA/codeluis/raw/master/exclread.xlsx) to your working directory.

 First, we iterate through the sheets to get a single data frame with all the questions and answers, labeled according to their topic.